‘Jenkins’s history of private life is more urgent than ever . . . Lucid and elegant.’ ―Rupert Christiansen, the Telegraph

 From ancient times to our digital present, Strangers and Intimates traces the dramatic emergence of private life, uncovering how it became a protected domain, cherished as a space for intimacy, self-discovery and freedom.
 In this sweeping history, Tiffany Jenkins, an acclaimed cultural historian, takes readers on an epic journey, from the strict separations of public and private in ancient Athens to the moral rigidity of the Victorian home, and from the feminists of the 1970s who declared that ‘the personal is political’ to the boundary-blurring demands of our digital age.

-Strangers and Intimates is both a celebration of the private realm and a warning: as social media, surveillance and the expectations of constant openness reshape our lives, are we in danger of losing a part of ourselves?
-Jenkins reveals how privacy shaped the modern world and why it remains crucial for our personal and collective freedom – and why this freedom is now in mortal danger.
-Her key argument is that Big Tech did NOT kill private life.
+Strangers and Intimates is both a celebration of the private realm and a warning Jenkins reveals how the public and private divide shaped the modern world and why it remains crucial for our personal and collective freedom – and why this freedom is now in mortal danger.

 ‘From Thomas More and Oliver Cromwell to Jennicam, Big Brother and Monica Lewinsky, Dr Jenkins charts the changing boundaries between public and private life.
 One of the most thought-provoking books I’ve read in years.‘